grnet/synnefo/docs/source/devguide.rst

 User entries can also be modified/added via the administrative interface available at ``/im/admin``.

-A superuser account can be created the first time you run the ``manage.py syncdb`` django command.
-At a later date, the ``manage.py createsuperuser`` command line utility can be used.
+A superuser account can be created the first time you run the ``manage.py syncdb`` django command and then loading the extra user data from the ``admin_user`` fixture.
+At a later date, the ``manage.py createsuperuser`` command line utility can be used (as long as the extra user data for Astakos is added with a fixture or by hand).

 Internal Astakos requests are handled using cookie-based django user sessions.